bluehalo/fhir-app-starter/README.md

 ![Logo](./docs/Logo.png)

-## Start your next FHIR App in seconds.
-Build it with modern technologies, with a stellar developer experience.
+### Start your next FHIR App in seconds.
+Build it with modern technologies with a stellar developer experience.

 ## Features

-- React
-- Redux
-- Redux-Saga
-- Semantic-UI (out of the box)
-- Prettier
+**_React_** --

+- React first.
+Build an App in a framework that is future-proof and performant.

+**_Redux_** --

+- Redux has proven to be the leader in client state management.
+Use it to store your FHIR documents.

+**_Redux-Saga_** --

+- Redux Saga is a great way to make asynchronous calls to FHIR servers.

+**_Semantic-UI_** --

+- Perhaps the most opinionated decision, Semantic-UI is a stellar CSS Framework and component library for building applications.

 ## Getting Started

-## Launch from Cerner's Sandbox
+### Launch from Cerner's Sandbox

 1. Create an account on [Cerner's Code Sandbox](https://code.cerner.com/developer/smart-on-fhir/apps) and log in.